GluuFederation/docs-gg-prod/docs/source/admin-gui.md

 ## Consumers

 The Consumer object represents a consumer - or a user - of a Service.
-You can either rely on Kong as the primary datastore, or you can map the consumer list with your database to keep consistency between Kong and your existing primary datastore.
+Either rely on Kong as the primary datastore, or map the consumer list with a database to keep consistency between Kong and the existing primary datastore.

 ![consumers](img/4_consumers.png)